Beauhurst’s most-requested collaboration feature

 These tests would help us prove or disprove the important assumptions attached to a certain project.

 Before this exercise I had not realised how hard good assumption testing was.
-The first idea we had was often “let’s build it and find out if it works”, which isn’t sustainable.
+The easiest assumption test is “let’s build it and find out if it works”, which isn’t sustainable.

 I put together some mockups that represented different approaches to the opportunity in the platform.
 For each of these steps I discussed the options with the squad, then iterated based on feedback.